This is a guest post by Catherine Dand, a Conservator at the Borthwick Institute.

 The conservator’s role in the loans process is to reduce the risks that the archives might face while away from home.
 This can take various forms.

-• Initially we need to gather details about the loan that could impact on the safety of the archives.
-We want to ensure that security had been fully considered at all stages of the loan, including transport, storage, access and display.
+- Initially we need to gather details about the loan that could impact on the safety of the archives.
+We want to ensure that security has been fully considered at all stages of the loan, including transport, storage, access and display.
 We would request information about the environment that the archives will be stored and/or displayed in, which would take into account aspects such as temperature and humidity, light levels and exposure, and fluctuations in these environmental factors.
 We would also want to know what materials the display cases, mounts or supports will be made from, to check that they are appropriate and there will not be anything that might damage the archival materials.

 Often facilities reports will be filled in and returned to us, which provide most of the information outlined above (fig.1).
 Fairfax House sent us a facility report along with 2 supplementary reports – one on security and one on display cases – which addressed almost all of our questions very quickly.
 Any extra enquiries can then be easily answered.